-If you cut a beet, potato, seed, or watermelon in half and find the empty space in the center, it has hollow heart.
+If you cut a beet, potato, seed, or watermelon in half and find a hole in the center, it has hollow heart.
 Also known as hallowheart, this condition indicates that the plant faced more stress than it could handle.
-[The same might be said for people, but I digress.]

 Hollow heart of beets

-If you cut into a beet and find an empty center, it’s time to get your soil tested.
-Hollow heart in beets is most commonly caused by a boron deficiency.
-If you look closely at the petioles, you will see that they are cracked, deformed, or smaller than normal.
+If you cut into a beet and find an empty center, it’s time to send a soil sample to a lab for testing.
+Hollow heart in beets is commonly a symptom of a boron deficiency.
+Look closely at the petioles (leaf stems) for signs of cracking, abnormalities, or stunting.
 If the cavity is rotting, it may be black heart.